-- If a spouse dies after January 1, 1999, the surviving spouse can claim this credit by filing joint.
+- If a spouse dies after January 1, 1999, the surviving spouse can claim this credit by filing a joint return.
 A copy of the death certificate must be attached to the tax return to verify the date of death. - If a taxpayer dies and does not have a surviving spouse, then an estate executor or an administrator of the estate cannot claim the credit on behalf of the deceased taxpayer.

-If you meet the requirements for claiming the Unified Tax Credit for the Elderly, but don't have any income to report on line 1 of Form IT-40, or the income reported on line 1 is less than the Total Exemptions on Form IT-40 line 12, you have the option to file Form SC-40 Unified Tax Credit for the Elderly.
-If you do file Form SC-40 then do not also file the Form IT-40.
+If you meet the requirements for claiming the Unified Tax Credit for the Elderly, but don't have any income to report on Indiana Schedule A, Section 1, you have the option to file Form SC-40 Unified Tax Credit for the Elderly.
+If you do file Form SC-40 then do not file the Form IT-40PNR.

 Contact the Department to get Form SC-40.
-You can claim the credit on either Form IT-40 or Form SC-40, but file only one of these forms, and only file once.
+You can claim the credit on either Form IT-40PNR or Form SC-40, but file only one of these forms, and only file once.